Skip to content

 January 2, 1987, Officer Russell Jay Estep, Louisa Police Department, suffered a fatal heart attack after pursuing two suspects on foot and then transporting one of them to jail.

 On January 2, 1988, Ashland Oil created a diesel oil spill into the Monongahela River approximately 20 miles upstream from Pittsburgh.
-Ashland filled a four-million-gallon tank for the 1st time after dismantling it from an Ohio location on this day.
+Their refurbished four-million-gallon tank broke on its 1st day in operation.
 At 4:58 p.m., a worker checked the full tank levels; four minutes later, he heard a loud boom and turned to find the tank’s roof collapsed.
 The tank dumped nearly 1 million gallons of diesel oil into a storm sewer that led to the Monongahela River.
 Ashland took full responsibility for the incident.

 Localtonians wish a Happy Birthday to Louisville native to R&B singer Bryson Tiller, born in 1993.
-At 15 years old, Bryson began writing and recording his music.
-His debut single titled “Don’t,” peaked at 13th on the Billboard Hot 100.
-His debut studio album Trapsoul reached number eight on the Billboard 200.
-Before his fame, he worked at Papa Johns, making music part-time from his living room.
+His debut single titled Don’t, peaked at #13 on the Billboard Hot 100.
+His debut studio album Trapsoul reached #8 on the Billboard 200.
+Before his fame, he worked at Papa Johns and made music at home.

 January 2, 1996, Governor P. Patton signed the death warrants of five individuals, for February 1, upon the request of Attorney General Ben Chandler.

 January 2, 2005, Boone County High School product Shaun Alexander, after the Seahawks beat Atlanta, stated that Coach Mike Holmgren “stabbed him in the back.”
-The reason for the statement; Shaun needed one more yard for the 2004-05 NFL Rushing Title and the Seahawks need one more yard for a touchdown with time running out.
-Holmgren called a quarterback sneak for six points.
-The Seahawks beat Atlanta 28-26.
+Shaun needed one more yard for the 2004-05 NFL Rushing Title and the Seahawks need one more yard for a touchdown with time running out.
+Holmgren called a quarterback sneak and the Seahawks beat Atlanta 28-26.

 January 2, 2006, #15 Louisville lost to #12 Virginia Tech, 24-35, in the Gator Bowl.